Slingshot Wind-Up

 The slingshot wind-up is a simplified fast-pitch delivery in which the pitcher raises the arm straight back to about shoulder height in a single motion, then brings it forward through just one pass of the arm circle before release.

-Compared to a full windmill that completes a full 360-degree circle, the slingshot uses roughly half a circle — back and then forward in one pass — making it the most common starting delivery taught to beginners because it has fewer moving parts to sequence correctly.
-It sacrifices some of the momentum-building benefit of a full windmill circle, so pitchers typically transition to the full windmill as they add strength and want more velocity, though some pitchers keep a slingshot-style delivery even at higher levels for its simplicity and control.
+Compared to a full windmill that completes a full 360-degree circle, the slingshot uses roughly half a circle.
+This means back and then forward in one pass.
+This means making it the most common starting delivery taught to beginners.
+This is because it has fewer moving parts to sequence correctly.
+It sacrifices some of the momentum-building benefit of a full windmill circle.
+As a result, pitchers typically transition to the full windmill as they add strength and want more velocity, though some pitchers keep a slingshot-style delivery even at higher levels for its simplicity and control.

 Master the slingshot's timing and balance first — it is the foundation that makes learning the full windmill circle easier later.